Initial Certification for Radiation Oncology

 • Part-time appointments working > 0.5 FTE are allowable, as long as the equivalent of four years of training as a 1.0 FTE is completed within eight years from training start date.
 For example, a candidate could train years one through three as a 1.0 FTE and years four and five as a 0.5 FTE to meet the requirement of four years as a 1.0 FTE.
 Please contact an ABR certification manager at information@theabr.org for details.

-• Up to three years of radiation oncology residency may count.
+• Up to three years of radiation oncology residency may be counted.
 However, four years of radiation oncology does not qualify for the ABR Alternate Pathway, as that is the standard training pathway.

 • Pass the computer-based Qualifying Exam